thierr26/thierr26_personal_notes_sphinx_sources/source/sed.rst

 Taking the same example file as in the previous section, if you need to add a leading minus sign starting a line 2, you can use the following command::

-  sed "2,/x/s/^/-/" numbers
+  sed "2,/\d0/s/^/-/" numbers

-Here "3" is the first line where the substitution should be done and "/x/" is a regular expression used to match the last line where the substitution should be done (starting on the line following line 2 in this case). "/x/" does not match any line number, so the substitution is done on every remaining line.
+Here "3" is the first line where the substitution should be done and "/\d0/" is a regular expression used to match the last line where the substitution should be done (starting on the line following line 2 in this case). "/\d0/" does not match any line (well, unless you have null characters in your input), so the substitution is done on every remaining line.

 See `the "addresses" section of the GNU sed manual
 <https://www.gnu.org/software/sed/manual/html_node/sed-addresses.html#sed-addresses>`_